gpereira86/l5-star-wars-api/README.md

 The installation is simple and quick, allowing you to get the site up and running in just a few steps and in no time.

 - [Installation Guide (English)](documentation/English/setup-guide.md)

+> **Note:** The README.md file and the documentation folder are not required for the application to function on the server.
+Including these items is optional.

 ### API Usage: